If you’re on a low income you might be entitled to extra benefits and entitlements. Find out more about what’s available.

 Disabled Students’ Allowance

-If you’re disabled, have an ongoing health or mental health condition or from a learning disability you could get extra financial help.
+If you’re disabled, have an ongoing health or mental health condition or a learning disability you could get extra financial help during further education.

 Blue Badge Parking Scheme